-PLG 4: Our students will have general soft proficiency skills: they will use communication skills to optimally formulate and communicate ideas in an effective way.
+PLG 4: Students will have general soft proficiency skills: they will use communication skills to optimally formulate and communicate ideas in an effective way.

 - 4.1.
-Demonstrate effective communication skills verbally using the appropriate language and communication techniques. - 4.2.
+Demonstrate effective communication skills verbally using the appropriate language and communication - 4.2.
 Demonstrate effective writing communication skills using the appropriate language, syntax and scientific terminology.